Negros Oriental: Culture

-Additionally, the Buglasan Festival, which was revived in 2001, is celebrated annually in October in the provincial capital of Dumaguete and is hailed as Negros Oriental's "festival of festivals".
-It is a week-long celebration where you can see unique booths of each town and city in Negros Oriental featuring their native products and tourist attractions.
-The highlight of the occasion is the float parade and street dancing competition.
+Additionally, the Buglasan Festival is celebrated annually in October in the provincial capital of Dumaguete and is hailed as Negros Oriental's "festival of festivals".
+It is a week-long celebration where unique booths of each town and city in Negros Oriental feature their native products and tourist attractions.
+The highlights of the occasion are the float parade and street dancing competition.

-The province is the home of the last living remnants of the Inata language speakers.
-The Sebwano language is spoken throughout the province, while the indigenous Minagahat language is spoken in the south.
+Through Presidential Proclamation 695, October 25, 2024 was declared a special non-working day in celebration of its Buglasan Festival.